Design Review Board

 The minutes have been provided for the convenience of the public.
-For minutes from a previous year that is not provided please remit a Freedom of Information request to the Town of Summerville’s Public Information Officer and those minutes will be made available.
+For minutes from a previous year that is not provided please remit a Freedom of Information request and those minutes will be made available.

 - Two architects or architectural designers;